-For example, if your products are categorised by region first, then brands, then business units and so on, you can simply set the upload forms to reflect these fields
+For example, if your products are categorized by region first, then brands, then business units, and so on, you can simply set the upload forms to reflect these fields, including label management.

 For example, if your company has only two regions - North and South, you can define the hierarchy for all products to fall under North or South